-To assist in the running and maintenance of the Parish the following voluntary appointments have been made - Tree Warden (Bernard Scott), Footpaths Warden (to be appointed), Neighbourhood Watch Co-ordinator (Dom Fisher), Highway Warden (Dom Fisher), Police Liaison Representative (Dom Fisher) and Newsletter Editor and Webmaster (Ian Webb).
+To assist in the running and maintenance of the Parish the following voluntary appointments have been made - Footpaths Warden (Alan Atkinson), Neighbourhood Watch Co-ordinator (Dom Fisher), Highway Warden (Dom Fisher), Police Liaison Representative (Dom Fisher) and Newsletter Editor and Webmaster (Ian Webb).

 Agendas for full Parish Council and for Committee Meetings are posted on the Notice boards outside Barby Stores, Barby Village Hall and at Onley, and are also available on the Meetings & Minutes page